deoktr/ansible/roles/bastion/README.md

       {{ lookup('file', 'credentials/bastion/ssh_pub_keys/bob') }}
       ssh-ed25519 user_key...
 ```

+You can add `command='/bin/false'` at the beginning of each lines to be
+absolutely sure that no user will be able to get a shell on the server.

 5. Set other users authorized_keys with the users role
 6. Autorize users to connect to SSH by adding them to the `sshd_users` group and running the sshd role